endodoug/endodoug.github.io/_posts/2016-10-20-alt-u-ios-journeyman-review.md

 The Journeyman course is *“designed for experienced programmers and iOS developers looking to go to the next level with iOS development and the Swift programming language,”* which is exactly where I was.
 Turns out… some of the content was an insightful review, while other parts were difficult for me.
 All in all, I’d say the curriculum was a great mix.

+## Learning iOS from the Pros

 We had 3 instructors for a class of 8 students.
 Niles Musgrave, Jerry Beers and Chris Griffith, all seasoned developers, were a great source of information and kept things moving along smoothly.
 As a group, we ran into couple bugs (Xcode 8 beta) which provided the unintended benefit of seeing how pros went about problem-solving.
 A powerful teaching technique they utilized was Chris live coding, while Jerry pointed out details on the screen or taking trips down various rabbit holes.
 For me it, it added extra insight and kept the focus on what we were doing - I often go code-blind when learning new material.

 ![Alt-U Instructors](/images/Alt-U-Instructors.jpg "Alt-U Instructors")

 The process of transforming an idea into an app was an important big-picture focus of the Journeyman course.
 I already had my own workable way of using GitHub and Trello, so it was comforting to see experienced programmers using similar methods.
 One of my biggest takeaways was another big-picture sort of thing… overall app structure.
 I’ve done tutorials and looked into tons of project files, but never get to see the how’s & why’s a certain file is implemented - everything is usually in the file navigator ready to go.
 Jerry and Chris did a great job of explaining the thought process of each step as we moved along.

+## iOS Journeyman Project - Flickr Feed

 The course project was a Flickr Feed, it’s awesome, which required us to integrate some of the latest iOS 10 features.
 I’m not going to rehash the all the coding, here're my [Alt-U Day One](http://endodoug.github.io/blog/alt-u-day-one "Alt-U Day One") notes to give you an idea.
 You’ll see we covered a lot of ground, but I felt everything was discussed thoroughly and we mixed a couple labs.